The SI Fantasy Football Newsletter hits inboxes on Tuesdays and Thursdays.

 Not receiving this newsletter in your inbox?
 You can update your preferences and subscribe to all of SI’s newsletters here.
 You can also use that link or the opt-out box at the bottom of this newsletter if you decide a twice-weekly fantasy newsletter is not for you.

-• Dr. Roto’s Week 1 Superlatives.
-The Biggest Surprise, Biggest TD Vulture, Biggest Bust and more.
+• Dr. Roto’s Week 2 Superlatives!
+Biggest Touchdown Vulture, Surprise, Bust, position awards and more.

 This season we are proud to introduce Bull Market Fantasy, a collaboration between SI Fantasy and TheStreet, where Wall Street legend Jim Cramer will show how his expertise in the stock market can translate to the world of fantasy football.